A decompositional framework for process theories in spacetime: Theory-specific considerations

 From this it also immediately follows that any process in such a process theory, can be implemented by the minimal representative which consists only of the frame and every input is in the past of every output (depicted below for the case \MINOtype{3}{4})

-One example of a theory that is Markov and admits of deterministic dilations is (probabilistic) classical theory.
-In this case, we can show that the relevant minimal representatives are precisely the set where all internal elements are minimal. \begin{restatable}{prop}{classicalall} Let $R$ be a minimal representative such that all its internal elements are minimal.
-Then, $R$ is a relevant minimal representative for probabilistic classical theory. \end{restatable} \begin{proof} Assume $R$ were irrelevant.
-Then, by definition, there exists a relevant minimal representative $R'$ with $R' \succ R$ such that every process that has $R$ as a minimal representative also has $R'$.
-By \cref{markovreduction}, we can assume that all internal elements of $R, R'$ are minimal.
+One example of a theory that is cd and admits of deterministic dilations is (probabilistic) classical theory.
+In this case, we can show that the relevant minimal representatives are precisely the set where all internal elements are minimal elements of the minimal representative. \begin{restatable}{prop}{classicalall} Let $R$ be a minimal representative such that all its internal elements are minimal elements of the minimal representative.
+Then, $R$ is a relevant minimal representative for probabilistic classical theory. \end{restatable}

-In the case of \MINOtype{0}{N}, Proposition 6.9 of Ref.~\cite{evans2016graphs} tells us that there exists a classical probability distribution which is compatible with $R$ but not with $R'$ whenever $R \neq R'$ and $R' \succ R$.
-Thus, $R$ is not irrelevant.